matthiasschaub/hoon-school/notes/lesson-2.md

 (2) Molds
 : structures like cells, lists and sets
 : structural representation of data
-: if `cells` are molecules `molds` are molecule definitions or a template
+: templates or rules for identifying actual type structures : if `cells` are molecules `molds` are molecule definitions or a template

 (3) Marks